 Here, it all depends on what you like, the suggestions I’m going to give will only apply to your taste if you enjoy old school music and décor in the detriment of shinier, more modern places.

 On Șelari street, or the barrier area, you can find decent food and service at Dristor Kebap (if you’re a fan of Turkish fast food), Bordello’s Bar (which is also a club and cabaret by night and serves delicious tapas, alongside very good music, and in a very interesting décor) or Old City, a pub serving decent pub food and playing nice music.
-At end of the street towards Lipscani, on the right side, you will find Bicicleta, a nice concept bar with a bike theme (the furniture and décor is made from old bike parts), where you can enjoy cocktails, beers or wine.
+At end of the street towards Lipscani, on the right side, you will find Bicicleta, a nice concept bar with a bike theme (the furniture and décor are made from old bike parts), where you can enjoy cocktails, beers or wine.

 From Șelari street, you can make a left on Covaci street.
 You will find on the left side Taverna Covaci, a traditional Romanian restaurant, which I do not particularly like for the food.
 You will find decent service and low prices and the place is well decorated in traditional Romanian popular style, but the food is most of the time not exceptional in any way and, if you arrive when the band is playing, the place becomes too loud to understand each other.
 But if you’re curious about traditional places, I guess it’s not the worst place you can eat in.